All about Mt. Haguro’s Five Story Pagoda

-Rumour has it that originally a Samurai named Taira no Masakado built Mt.
-Haguro’s first Five Story Pagoda between 931 and 938.
+Rumour has it that a famous Samurai named Taira no Masakado built Mt.
+Haguro’s first original Five Story Pagoda between 931 and 938.
 However, according to the chronicles of Mt.
 Haguro, the current iteration is a rebuild by the chief priest of Mt.
 Haguro, Daihoji Masauji in 1372.

-Fortunately, the tower survived the widespread destruction of Buddhist artefacts during the Meiji Restoration that happened from 1868 onwards.
+This means that the tower survived the widespread destruction of Buddhist artefacts during the Meiji Restoration that happened from 1868 onwards.
 Until then, Shintoism and Buddhism had co-existed peacefully in Japan since Buddhism arrived there in the 6th century.
 Shinto Shrines and Buddhist Temples often shared the same complexes, and the Dewa Sanzan were no exception.
-Read all about this in our article about religion in Japan here.

 Then, in 1868, the Meiji government introduced an ordinance of state Shintoism that led to the destruction of many Buddhist artefacts.
-Some sources say up to 80% of Buddhist artefacts in the country were ruined at this time, and Mt.
+Sources say up to 80% of Buddhist artefacts in the country were ruined at this time, and Mt.
 Haguro in particular went from 30 temples on the mountain, to three (Kezoin Temple, now known as Saikan, Kotakuji Temple, and Shozen’in Koganedo).
 Fortunately Mt.
 Haguro’s Five Story Pagoda was converted to a Shinto shrine before they could get to it.

 You can still see traces of this everywhere on the Dewa Sanzan.
 You may notice that the area around the five story pagoda is relatively clear of trees.
 This is because it was originally surrounded by other temple buildings.
 Also, take a close look at the Jizo statues next to the tower.
 Many of these Jizo statues were recovered from the nearby Haraigawa river once freedom of religion was returned to Japan.
 As gruesome as it is, some of the Jizo have their heads chopped off.